 “Camp Tiger was such a blast!
 It warms my heart to watch our campers laugh and play together in an encouraging and judge-free environment.
 We had so much fun at each stop on our adventure.
 We’re blessed to have many gracious donors that make these Camp Tiger adventures possible.
 This is such a special week for both the campers and counselors alike!”
 Hayley Vervaeke, MS2

-Camp Tiger is a free, three-day camp for children ages 5 to 18 years old living with physical and cognitive challenges such as cystic fibrosis, Down syndrome, cerebral palsy, autism, and more.
-Camp Tiger provides these children the opportunity to participate in activities that may not normally be available to them.
-Campers are dropped off and picked up each day by their parent/guardian and will participate in a variety of activities throughout the Shreveport area while they are with us.
-Activities have included trips to Sci-Port Discovery Center, Gators and Friends, Holiday Lanes, and much more.
-Most importantly, the campers benefit from the social interaction with one another and from individual attention from camp counselors.
-Camp Tiger has been organized, orchestrated, and staffed solely by volunteers from the first and second year medical school classes of LSU Health Shreveport.
+Camp Tiger is a free, five-day camp for children and teens ages 5 to 18 years old living with physical and cognitive challenges such as cystic fibrosis, Down syndrome, cerebral palsy, autism, and more.
+Since 2000, this camp has been organized by first and second year medical students from LSU Health Shreveport.
+Throughout the week, campers participate in a variety of activities in the Shreveport community such as trips to Hot Wheels of Wonder Skating Rink, Sci-Port Discovery Center, Gators and Friends, Holiday Lanes Bowling, and much more.
+Most importantly, the campers benefit from the social interaction with one another and the individual attention from camp counselors.
+We are looking forward to Camp Tiger this summer June 6-10, 2022!

 In order to keep Camp Tiger as safe and fun as possible, there are a limited number of spots available for campers.
 Priority will be given to first and second time campers.
-Campers who have attended for more than two years will be given priority on a first come, first serve basis.
-Be on the lookout to register your camper for Camp Tiger 2022.
+Campers who have attended for more than two years will be will be given priority on a first come, first serve basis.
+Applications open January 1, 2022, at noon to register your camper for Camp Tiger 2022!

 "The most rewarding part of serving [...] this summer was seeing the smiles of the children from the moment they arrived at camp to the moment they left.
 My fondest memory of camp was when [my camper] played pool.
 I'm so glad and thankful my classmates and I have the opportunity to put on Camp Tiger!"
 Kristie Tso